Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-We compute the OLS parameter $\hat\theta_n^\ols$ and our modular estimator with $\hat\mu_y^{(k)}$ and $\hat\mu_z^{(k)}$ estimated with (i) cross-validated Lasso~\citep{glmnet}, (ii) cross-validated ridge regression~\citep{glmnet}, (iii) regression random forest from \texttt{grf} R-package, and (iv) linear regression.
+We compute the OLS parameter $\hat\theta_n^\ols$ and our modular estimator with $\hat\mu_y^{(k)}$ and $\hat\mu_x^{(k)}$ estimated with (i) cross-validated Lasso~\citep{glmnet}, (ii) cross-validated ridge regression~\citep{glmnet}, (iii) regression random forest from \texttt{grf} R-package, and (iv) linear regression.
 All procedures are repeated for $N=1000$ independent runs.
-We evaluate the rooted mean square error (RMSE) $\EE[(\hat\theta_j -\theta_j^*)^2]^{1/2}$, standard deviation $\textrm{sd}(\hat\theta_j-\theta_j^*)$ and bias $\EE[\hat\theta_j - \theta_j^*]$ for each entry $1\leq j\leq p_x$ for the five estimators $\hat\theta$.
-The patterns across the $4$ entries are similar.
-In Figure~\ref{fig:lowd_rmse_sub}, we present the RMSE for $j=1$ in settings 1 and 4.
-Those for all entries and all settings are in Appendix~\ref{app:simu_lowd} which convey similar messages.
+For comprehensive illustration here, we aggregate all coefficients and evaluate the rooted mean square error (RMSE) $\EE[\|\hat\theta -\theta ^*\|_2^2]^{1/2}$ (summation of) standard deviation (SD) $\sum_{j=1}^{p_x}\textrm{sd}(\hat\theta_j -\theta_j^*)$ and bias $\sum_{j=1}^{p_x}|\EE[\hat\theta_j - \theta_j^*]|$ for the five estimators.
+We plot the aggregated RMSE in settings 2 and 3 in Figure~\ref{fig:lowd_rmse_sub}.
+Bias, SD and RMSE in all settings (either aggregated or for each entry) are in Appendix~\ref{app:simu_lowd} which convey similar messages.

 Modular regression -- no matter which machine learning regressor is used for $\hat\mu_x$ and $\hat\mu_y$ -- achieves smaller RMSE than the plain OLS in almost all configurations.
-However, modular regression has a larger bias than OLS due to the additional regression (Figure~\ref{fig:lowd_bias_sub}), yet much more substantial reduction in standard deviation (Figure~\ref{fig:lowd_sd_sub}) in all settings.
+Modular regression has a larger bias than OLS due to the additional regression (Figure~\ref{fig:lowd_bias_sub}, Appendix~\ref{app:simu_lowd}), yet much more substantial reduction in standard deviation (Figure~\ref{fig:lowd_sd_sub}, Appendix~\ref{app:simu_lowd}) in all settings.
 Also, results from setting 1 confirms Remark~\ref{rem:linear}, where the asymptotic variance reduction grows with both $\sigma_z$ and $\sigma_y$.